 The two taxes share the same exemption, often referred to as the "unified tax credit," which is adjusted periodically to keep pace with inflation.

 |Year||Gift Tax Exemption||Top Gift Tax Rate|

 The annual gift tax exclusion is $15,000 for tax years 2020 and 2021.
-You can give away this much money or property to any one individual per year without incurring a gift tax.
-If you want to give gifts to two people, they can total $28,000.
-You can give $42,000 to three people, and so on.
-This exclusion was also indexed for inflation under the ATRA, so it may go up in future years.
+You can give up to this amount in money or property to any individual annually without incurring gift tax.
+If you want to give gifts to two people, they can total $30,000.
+You can give $45,000 to three people.
+The exclusion is per person per year.

 You'd have a choice to make if you were to give your child $20,000 in one calendar year.
-You could either pay the gift tax on the additional $6,000 over the annual exclusion, or you can let your lifetime exemption of $5.45 million cover it.
+You could either pay the gift tax on the additional $5,000 over the $15,000 annual exclusion, or you could apply it to the unified lifetime exemption.

-The federal gift tax and estate tax are tied together by something called the Unified Tax Credit.
-The credit is one single $5.45 million exclusion.
-You can use it to shelter your estate from taxation when you die, or you can use it to defray the tax burden of giving more than the annual gift tax exclusion amount to any individual in a given year, but the exemption is shared between these two taxes.
+You can use the unified credit to shelter your estate from taxation when you die, and you can use it to defray the tax burden of giving more than the annual gift tax exclusion to any individual in a given year, but the exemption is shared between these two taxes.